How ISVs Can Boost CLV and Save Users Thousands on Processing

-This program has grown in popularity across all industries (think field services or quick-service restaurants).
-Where you’ve likely experienced this in the past is at a gas station.
+USE CASE: This program has grown in popularity across all industries (think field services or quick-service restaurants).
+Where you've likely experienced this in the past is at a gas station.
 Here you might remember that it costs a little less when you pay for gasoline with cash in the store rather than when you pay by card at the pump.

 Convenience fees are itemized fees that are charged to customers for the ”convenience” of paying through an alternate payment channel.
 They are a great option for businesses who typically accept payments face-to-face, but there are a few things you should know.
 Convenience fees can only be added to card-not-present transactions and cannot be charged by businesses that operate exclusively in card-not-present environments.
 Businesses are also required to disclose the convenience fee and the cost of the goods or service before it is charged.

-Let’s say you want to buy concert tickets.
+USE CASE: Let's say you want to buy concert tickets.
 Tickets are available for purchase online, in-person, or over the phone.
 The concert venue could charge an additional fee to buy tickets online or over the phone because it is a more convenient way for their customers to pay.
 As you can see, the convenience fee program can work well with event management software but the use cases are endless.
 All software companies need to do is offer users greater flexibility when accepting payments.

 Surcharging is when a customer is charged a fee for paying with a credit card, instead of by cash or check or with a debit card.
-Surcharging can be a great way for business owners to eliminate nearly all of their credit card processing fees, but it’s also the most heavily regulated.
+Surcharging can be a great way for business owners to eliminate nearly all of their credit card processing fees, but it's also the most heavily regulated.
 For example, the card brands require business owners to register online 30 days before introducing a surcharging program.
 Additionally, some states have laws that prohibit surcharging, including Colorado, Connecticut, Maine, Massachusetts and Oklahoma.
-However, we are seeing a trend of reversals with these bans as they are declared unconstitutional when challenged in court.
-That’s why many believe that surcharging will soon be legal nationwide.

 How can ISVs adjust their software to easily deploy enhanced pricing programs?